Experimental engineering of Floquet topological phases in a one-dimensional optical lattice: introduction

 Here we propose and experimentally realize one-dimensional (1D) Floquet topological phases and achieve phase-tunable control of the gap windings $(W_0,W_\pi)$ using multi-frequency lattice-depth modulation (LDM).
-Importantly, due to the opposite parity of the $s$ and $p$ orbitals, LDM naturally generates a first-order \textit{staggered} nearest-neighbor $s$-$p$ coupling.
-This staggered coupling provides a \textit{minimal} and direct Floquet route to engineering an effective orbital-ladder Hamiltonian~\cite{Creutz1999,Sun2017,Lewenstein2017}.
+Importantly, due to the opposite parity of the $s$ and $p$ orbitals, LDM naturally generates a first-order staggered nearest-neighbor $s$-$p$ coupling.
+This provides a minimal route to engineering an effective orbital-ladder Hamiltonian~\cite{Creutz1999,Sun2017,Lewenstein2017}.
 Previous realizations of this type of Hamiltonian typically relied on lattice-position shaking (LPS), where the corresponding effective coupling is dominated by second-order (two-photon) processes and is therefore weaker~\cite{kangCreutzLadderResonantly2020,Minguzzi2022,Sandholzer2022}.
 Further, by introducing two-tone LDM at $(\omega_0,\,2\omega_0)$, we simultaneously open and address both the $0$ and $\pi$ quasienergy gaps already at first order, enabling access to both high-winding and vanishing-winding Floquet phases with sizable gaps under full control of the relative drive phase.
-To directly resolve the topology gap by gap, we implement a BIS-resolved Ramsey protocol that measures the relative phase between the left and right BIS momenta, $k_L$ and $k_R$, for each gap.
-A robust $\pi$ phase contrast between $k_L$ and $k_R$ provides a minimal dynamical hallmark of a nontrivial winding in the corresponding gap.
+To directly resolve the topology gap by gap, we implement a BIS-resolved Ramsey protocol that measures the relative phase between the two quasimomenta $k_L$ and $k_R$ associated with each gap.
+A robust $\pi$ phase contrast between them provides a minimal dynamical hallmark of a nontrivial winding in the corresponding gap.

 The remainder of the paper is organized as follows.
 Sec.~\ref{Sec2} develops the effective stroboscopic Hamiltonian relevant to the experiment and details the single-tone preparation and readout protocols, showing that LDM yields a nontrivial effective coupling between $s$-$p$ orbitals and that LPS and LDM can coherently coexist within a single sequence.
 Sec.~\ref{Sec3} introduces direct two-tone LDM driving.
-Using the same interferometric probes together with controlled quenches, we reveal phase-dependent modifications of the Floquet bands and infer how the gap windings add or cancel.
+Using the same interferometric probes together with controlled quenches, we reveal phase-dependent modifications of the Floquet bands and determine the relative sign structure of the gap windings.
 Sec.~\ref{Sec4} summarizes the results and discusses future outlook.